Pot Warehouses Are Going Through a Boom

 In states where voters approved recreational marijuana use in November—California, Nevada, Massachusetts, and Maine—the industrial real estate sector focusing on marijuana production is currently in the early-stage Colorado model, with investors rushing to buy up industrial properties in cities that allow pot-related operations, causing values to skyrocket.

-In Costa Mesa and Santa Ana in Orange County, Calif., which opted to permit marijuana-related business operations because of overwhelming approval by local voters, industrial property values have nearly doubled over the last 12 months, says Jim Fritzpatrick, a former Costa Mesa planning commissioner who now heads Solutioneers, a consulting firm that provides compliance and land use services to cannabis firms.
+In Costa Mesa and Santa Ana in Orange County, Calif., which opted to permit marijuana-related business operations because of overwhelming approval by local voters, industrial property values have nearly doubled over the last 12 months, says Jim Fitzpatrick, a former Costa Mesa planning commissioner who now heads Solutioneers, a consulting firm that provides compliance and land use services to cannabis firms.

 In areas where growers and related businesses can get licensed there’s now a land grab and a willingness to pay a premium, he adds, noting that in Costa Mesa and Santa Ana the only restrictions are that these operations must be in areas zoned for industrial use and at least 1,000 feet away from residential areas, schools, daycares and nursing homes.
-“As other cities get onboard, demand will go down, and prices with it,” Fritzpatrick says.
+“As other cities get onboard, demand will go down, and prices with it,” Fitzpatrick says.

 He predicts that Orange County cities with structural budget deficits, including Stanton, Fountain Valley, Lemon Grove and Westminister, will opt in when they see sales tax revenues collected by cities that already allow marijuana businesses.
-Fritzpatrick notes that tax revenue collected by Santa Ana for a partial year (December 2016 through June 30, 201) is expected to reach $$2.9 million.
+Fitzpatrick notes that tax revenue collected by Santa Ana for a partial year (December 2016 through June 30, 201) is expected to reach $$2.9 million.

-“What’s driving this industry is a quest to achieve regulatory approval at the local level, be the first the first in line to apply at the state level,” Fritzpatrick says, adding that the state is expected to issue licenses sometime in 2018.
+“What’s driving this industry is a quest to achieve regulatory approval at the local level, be the first the first in line to apply at the state level,” Fitzpatrick says, adding that the state is expected to issue licenses sometime in 2018.

 Growers are focusing on the hybrid greenhouse-warehouse space model and retrofitting existing buildings, he notes.
 “Right now it’s all about getting out of the gray market and into the regulated market.
 They will take less than the ideal space and scale it later.”

-Note: Corrections: In the original article, Lori Glauser's and Jim Fitzpatrick's names were misspelled.
-They have now been updated.
-The article also stated that the state of Maryland has only 10 dispensaries, when the number is actually 100.